beukueb/myflq/README.md

 If you want the webapp to run on another port than the standard webport 80, change that in the commandline.

 MyFLq will then run as a local web application on the indicated port.
 For more information on this see [MyFLhub](https://github.com/beukueb/myflq)

+### Illumina BaseSpace
+MyFLq is also accessible directly from the Illumina BaseSpace environment.

+#### Custom loci.csv and alleles.csv
+When custom loci.csv and alleles.csv are required, one can submit them on [MyFLhub](https://github.com/beukueb/myflq) (MyFLq repo on Github) with a pull request (ask a bioinformatician to help if you don't know how).
+The program will then be rebuild, and your files will be available to select within 24 hours.

+If you do not want those files to be public, you can copy paste them into the respective textbox in the input form.
+In this case pay close attention to the format of your *.csv files.
+There should not be any whitespace, unless at the end of a line or within a commented line.

 In the future it will be possible to upload files (e.g. small csv's) to your BaseSpace projects.
 At that time you will be able to select personal files.